-Forty-six attorneys general have joined a bipartisan antitrust investigation of Facebook.
-The investigation is led by New York Letitia James and was first announced in September.
+Forty-six attorneys general have joined a of Facebook.
+The investigation is led by New York antitrust investigation Letitia James and was first announced in September.
 Attorneys general from both the Republicans and Democrats will examine whether Facebook broke any laws related to its dominance of social media.

 Facebook has received fierce criticism following the Cambridge Analytica scandal, which revealed that Facebook had compromised the personal data of 87 million users.
 The scandal raised concerns about how the company stores, collects and uses consumers’ personal data.
 There is growing sentiment that Facebook and other “Big Five” technology companies (Facebook Amazon, Apple, Microsoft, and Google) pose a threat to consumers and their privacy, therefore, governments need to introduce regulations to curtail their influence.

 At the commencement of the New York-led investigation in September, the probe initially featured attorney generals from eight states, including Florida and Colorado.
 The announcement that the number involved has increased to 47 signifies that the investigation has expanded into a national inquiry.

 The investigation seeks to determine whether Facebook engaged in anti-competitive practices, such as using consumer data to gain an advantage over competitors and established a monopoly in the technology industry as a result.